 All classes, meals, and rooms for PCBS students are located on the University of Washington campus, set in the scenic Pacific Northwest on the shores of Lake Washington.
 PCBS session attendees share a rich classroom experience while enjoying the natural beauty and excitement of one of the country’s most beautiful destinations.

-Three resident sessions are held during the last two weeks of August, before Labor Day, for three consecutive years.
+Three resident sessions are held during the last two weeks of August for three consecutive years.

 - 2020 August 23 – September 4